icra-2024-humanoid/icra-2024-humanoid.github.io/_pages/acknowledgements.md

 * Model-Based Optimization for Robotics

-for the posters submitted and presented at the workshop during IROS 2023.
+for the posters submitted and presented at the workshop during ICRA 2024.

 #### Endorsement:
 We would like to thank the endorsement from the IEEE-RAS Technical Committees on: